Caps & Hats

 Why Small-Batch Running Caps Still Need Volume Planning

-A small order sounds simple until the production line starts counting the work.
+A small order sounds simple until production starts counting the work.
 Panels still need cutting.
-Logos still need digitizing or printing setup.
+Logos still need digitizing or print setup.
 Threads still need color matching.
 Cartons still need packing labels.
 Final inspection still takes time.
 None of those steps disappear just because the order is modest.
 In practice, that is why many buyers find the minimum order for active headwear feels higher than they expected.

 Think in terms of landed cost per usable cap.
 A low unit price means little if the visor arrives crooked, the sweatband feels abrasive, or the crown sits awkwardly on different head shapes.
 Retailers and brand managers also need to think about sell-through.
 If the cap ships in a clean polybag, with correct hangtags or barcodes, and is ready for display, the staff time saved can be worth more than a small discount on the factory quote.